 In this workshop we will review core concepts of conflict transformation, practice skills in nonviolent conflict resolution, engage in small group activities and discussions, and share reflections to deepen our knowledge and practice.

-Apply for Level 2
+Apply for Spring Level One

-Level 1: FALL 2022
+Level 1: Spring 2024

 Topic 1